Towards Realistic Guarantees: A Probabilistic Certificate for SmoothLLM: Related work

 \section{Related work}

 Early work demonstrated that aligned LLMs are vulnerable to carefully crafted prompts, with Wei et al. documenting instruction-following attack failures and Zou et al. introducing transferable methods like GCG that reliably coerce harmful outputs~\cite{wei2023jailbroken, zou2023universal}.
 The first formal certificate for jailbreak robustness is SmoothLLM~\cite{robey2023smoothllm}, which adapts randomized smoothing to the prompt space under a deterministic $k$-unstable assumption.
 Our work strengthens this theory by replacing the worst-case assumption with a probabilistic $(k, \varepsilon)$-unstable model and deriving tighter, data-driven bounds within the same smoothing framework.
+Orthogonally, multi-turn conversational jailbreaks pose a distinct threat, with psychological manipulation across conversation turns increasing attack success rates by up to 32 percentage points~\cite{kumarappanAutomatingDeception2025, kumarappanEvaluatingMitigating2025}.